capsidjs/capsid/docs/README.md

 > Class driven component framework

 `capsid` is an UI framework for browsers.
-It encourages the use of real dom programming and helps component-based encapsulation of behaviors of apps.

-`capsid` is an UI framework for browsers.
-It helps the component based coding style with
+It helps organizing your JavaScript code in component-based programming style.

+### The target users

+The target audience of `capsid` is someone who:

+- Wants to organize their code in component-based way.
+- Doesn't want to use virtual dom based solutions like React.
+- Doesn't mind to call native Dom APIs for modifying the dom tree.

+If the above applies, `capsid` is a tool for you.

 ### Basic features